-Custom Software Design & Programming
+Custom Design & Documentation

 "The goal of the reiterative development approach is to methodically evolve every object in the system - from abstract concept to actual code - as quickly and clearly as possible, without killing, mutating, or forgetting anything."

 - AIP Founder/Director Tod Foley

 When it comes to complex projects like interactive environments, design and documentation go hand in hand.
 Before your project can be built it must be designed, and if the concept isn't precisely captured and described in the documentation, the finished product will bear only a passing resemblance to your initial idea.
 Whether you call it "playing telephone" or "conceptual drift," it's a problem that must be addressed on all large creative efforts.